-Although a final draft of such RTS has been formally adopted by the European Commission, PCS notes that such RTS has not yet come into force.
+Although a draft of such RTS has been published by the EBA, PCS notes that such RTS has not yet come into force.
 It is not necessary, as a technical legal matter, for the RTS to come into force before STS securitisations are issued.
 In the absence of the RTS, market participants must turn to the text of the Regulation to interpret what "homogeneity" means.

-In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators' belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS adopted by the European Commission.
+In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators' belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS published by the EBA.